 What Is 5G and When Will It Arrive?

 In 2019, there were approximately 10 million 5G connections in the world.
-By 2023, that number is expected to increase exponentially with 1.01 billion worldwide 5G connections.
-When it comes to advantages, the adoption of Next-generation 5G technology is expected to:
+By 2023, that number is expected to increase exponentially to 1.01 billion worldwide 5G connections.
+The wider adoption of next-gen 5G technology is expected to provide these advantages:

-- Provide ultra-fast, fiber optic network speeds that peak at 20 gigabits per second (Gbps), which means HD movies can be downloaded in seconds
+- Ultra-fast fiber-optic network speeds that peak at 20 gigabits per second (Gbps), which will mean HD movies can be downloaded in seconds

-- Reduce latency or lag time on cellular devices and cuts response time from 100s of milliseconds down to a few, increasing real-time data transfer
+- Reduced latency or lag time on cellular devices and cuts in response time from hundreds of milliseconds down to a few, boosting real-time data transfer

-- Simultaneously connect more smart devices, supporting one million devices per .38 square miles compared to just 2,000 devices with 4G
+- Simultaneous connections among more smart devices, supporting one million devices per 0.38 square miles, as compared to just 2,000 devices with 4G

-With all the enthusiasm surrounding 5G, people want to know whether they need to purchase a new phone to keep up in the new 5G world.
-Some may even wonder, Is there a 5G cell phone?
-If you’re thinking about buying a 5G device, we can help you make an informed decision.
+The enthusiasm surrounding 5G has people wondering if they need to purchase a new phone to keep up in the new 5G era.
+If you’re thinking about upgrading to a 5G-specific device, then we can help you make an informed decision.

-Although wireless carriers are in the process of rolling out 5G in the U.S., that doesn’t mean you need to purchase a new 5G phone immediately.
-The process of providing nationwide coverage will take time.
-In fact, the CEO of Verizon offered two predictions to help you gain a better understanding of the time frame:
+Wireless carriers are rolling out 5G in the US, but that doesn’t mean you need to buy a 5G phone right away.
+It will take time for 5G to reach nationwide coverage.
+The CEO of Verizon offered two predictions to clarify the timeframe: